EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/08-Validate-Deployment.md

 !!! tip "The Azure Portal allows you to view the resources provisioned on Azure and verify that they are setup correctly"

-1. Open the [Azure portal Resource Group page](https://portal.azure.com/#browse/resourcegroups) new browser tab.
+1. Open the [Azure portal Resource Group page](https://portal.azure.com/#browse/resourcegroups) in a new browser tab.
 You may be prompted to login.

 2. You may be presented with a "Welcome to Microsoft Azure" screen.
 Select **Cancel** (to dismiss it) or click **Get Started** (to take an introductory tour of the Azure Portal).

 3. You should be taken directly to the Resource Groups page for your subscription.
 In the list of resource groups, locate the one named `rg-dev` (or, if you assigned a different name, find that one).
 This resource group was created for you as part of the `azd up` resource deployment.
 It contains all of the Azure resources required to build and deploy your AI-powered solution.

-    !!! tip "You can use the search filter to reduce the number resource groups displayed."
+    !!! tip "You can use the search filter to reduce the number of resource groups displayed."

 4. Select your resource group.